 - The consequence of getting into debt can be lifelong.
 This is because it travels with you as part of your credit history.
-Your credit history is: - The record of how you have used credit in the past (for example, electricity or phone bills, credit cards, hire purchase agreements), and whether a debt collection agency has chased you in the past - A bad credit history may make it harder to buy on credit again this could be when you want to get a mortgage to buy a house, or even when you're just trying to rent a flat (the landlord could check your credit rating to see if they can rely on you to pay the rent on time (or at all))

-- It is up to the trader to decide who can get credit - If you have no credit history, the trader will ask for more details, such as your employment details - There are three credit reporting companies in Aotearoa and you'll need to contact all of them for free copies of your credit history: Centrix, Dun & Bradstreet and Equifax
+Your credit history is: - The record of how you have used credit in the past (for example, electricity or phone bills, credit cards, hire purchase agreements), and whether a debt collection agency has chased you in the past - Your credit rating (sometimes called "credit score") is scored between 0 and 1000, with higher ratings indicating a higher likelihood of paying bills.
+Most credit scores are between 300 and 850.
+A score above 700 is considered good - Employers, landlords and lenders might check your credit history to see if you are reliable with money and paying bills this could be when you want to get a mortgage to buy a house, or even when you're just trying to rent a flat. - You can improve your credit rating by paying bills on time, paying off your credit card, cancelling unused credit cards and limiting credit applications - It is up to the trader to decide who can get credit - If you have no credit history, the trader will ask for more details, such as your employment details - There are three credit reporting companies in Aotearoa and you'll need to contact all of them for free copies of your credit history: Centrix, illion and Equifax